 - recover debt;

-- check details on proposals and claims for all types of insurance; and
+- check details on applications and claims for all types of insurance; and

-- If you want to see what information credit-reference and fraud-prevention agencies hold about you, you can contact the following agencies in the UK.
-The information they hold may not be the same, so it is worth contacting them all.
-They will charge you a small fee.
+- If you want to see what information credit-reference and fraud-prevention agencies have about you, you can contact the following UK agencies.
+They might not all have the same information, so it’s worth contacting them all.
+They’ll charge you a small fee.

 Consumer Services Team